Conflux-Chain/go-conflux-sdk-for-wallet/api.md

 ```
 GetAccountTokenTransfers returns address releated transactions, the
 tokenIdentifier represnets the token contract address and it is optional, when
-tokenIdentifier is specicied it returns token transfer events about the address,
+tokenIdentifier is specicied it returns token transfer events related the
-otherwise returns transactions about main coin.
+address, otherwise returns transactions about main coin.

 #### func (*RichClient) GetAccountTokens